liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 With the use of PubSub, the worlds of gadgets and portlets blend together faciliating their ability to communicate and interact with each other.

 Publishers do not send messages to subscribers directly, but rather, they publish messages that are characterized into classes and sent across message channels (topics).
 Therefore, the publishers have no knowledge of *whom* they are sending their messages to, they simply broadcast the messages over a channel.
 So you may ask: "How do subscribers receive messages if the messages are not sent directly to them?"
-Subscribers express interest by subscribing to certain channels and only receive messages sent to those channels.
-Like publishers, they have no knowledge of *who* sends the messages, they only know the channel and receive messages coming in on that channel.
+Subscribers express interest by subscribing to certain channels and receive messages sent to those channels.
+Like publishers, they have no knowledge of *who* sends the messages, they only know channels and receive messages coming in on those channel.
 This process makes it much easier for multiple gadgets and portlets to communicate with each other, without specifically stating who they want to send/receive data from.

 PubSub can be compared to a TV station and your TV.
 The TV station does not directly send their material to your TV but, rather, broadcasts the material over a channel.
 You subscribe to that channel by tuning your TV to that channel to watch what's on it.
 This process of the broadcasting and tuning into TV programs is similar to publishing and subscribing to messages sent via Liferay's PubSub.